dbsnapper/dbsnapper/docs/index.md

 <!-- prettier-ignore-start -->
 !!! note "Latest News"

+    - Our **Terraform Provider** is now available on the [Terraform Registry](https://registry.terraform.io/providers/dbsnapper/dbsnapper/latest).
+You can now manage DBSnapper resources using the Terraform platform and Infrastructure as Code (IaC).
+    - We've released a **GitHub Action** to the GitHub Marketplace.
+The [Install DBSnapper Agent GitHub Action](https://github.com/marketplace/actions/install-dbsnapper-agent) simplifies downloading the DBSnapper Agent to the runner.
-    - We've release new articles on using DBSnapper with GitHub Actions and Amazon ECS.
+    - We've released new articles on using DBSnapper with GitHub Actions and Amazon ECS.
 Check out [Part 1](articles/dbsnapper-github-actions-amazon-ecs.md) and the simplified approach in [Part 2](articles/dbsnapper-github-actions-ecs-simplified.md) for more information.
-    - We've released a GitHub Action to the GitHub Marketplace.
-The [Install DBSnapper Agent GitHub Action](https://github.com/marketplace/actions/install-dbsnapper-agent) simplifies downloading the DBSnapper Agent to the runner.
     - [Version 2.7.0 has been released](release-notes.md#v270---team-sharing-for-sso-groups) which supports SSO and Shared Team Targets.

 <!-- prettier-ignore-end -->